MateusASchneiderCastilhos/EMG_Crosstalk_Decomposition_Workshop/README.md

 If you find an error or a bug, please contact Mateus Augusto Schneider Castilhos by this [e-mail address](mailto:mateus.aschneider@gmail.com?subject=[EMG%20Workshop%20GitHub]%20Bug/error%20founded%20or%20Suggestions) or open an Issue.
 We will be glad to help you.

+## Funding

+Part of this project was funded by [CNPq](http://www.cnpq.br/) (Brazilian National Science Foundation): proc. no. 131390/2021-0.

+Part of this study was funded by [FAPESP](https://fapesp.br/) (São Paulo Research Foundation): proc. no. 2019/01508-4.

 ## References

 1. COMON, P. Independent component analysis, A new concept?. *Signal Processing*, v.
 36, n.
 3, p.
 287–314, 1994.
 DOI: [10.1016/0165-1684(94)90029-9](https://doi.org/10.1016/0165-1684(94)90029-9).